 Read The Full Podcast Transcript

 – This podcast is for informational and educational purposes only.
 It is not medical care or advice.
 Clinicians should rely on their own medical judgments when advising their patients.
-Patients in need of medical care should consult their personal care provider.
+Patients in need of medical care should consult their personal health care provider.
 What you need to know about getting your health care back on track, especially when it comes to cancer care.
 Hi, I’m Tonia Caruso.
 Welcome to the UPMC HealthBeat Podcast, and joining us right now is Dr Vik Gorantla, from the UPMC Hillman Cancer Center.
 Doctor, thanks so much for joining us.

 – Thank you for including me, Ms. Caruso, in getting this very important message out.